Hewick (horse)

-Hewick (foaled 17 April 2015) is an Irish-bred and trained Thoroughbred racehorse who races under National Hunt rules.
-He is a specialist long-distance steeplechaser known for his victories in the 2022 American Grand National and 2023 King George VI Chase.
+Hewick (foaled 17 April 2015) is an Irish-bred and trained Thoroughbred racehorse who raced under National Hunt rules.
+He was a specialist long-distance steeplechaser known for his victories in the 2022 American Grand National and 2023 King George VI Chase.

 Background

 Hewick is a bay gelding, with a narrow white blaze bred in Ireland by William Quinn.
 At 16 hands, he is small for a steeplechaser.
 His sire, Virtual, won the Lockinge Stakes; his dam, Ballyburn Rose, was unraced.
 Hewick was bought as a two-year-old at Goresbridge Sales for €850 (about £800) and went into training with John Joseph "Shark" Hanlon at his County Carlow yard.

 Racing career

 Hewick began his racing career as a four-year-old in early 2019 with three appearances in point-to-points.
 On two occasions he fell, and on one occasion unseated his jockey.
 He then ran 11 times over hurdles before securing his first victory at Kilbeggan in September 2020.
 This was followed two weeks later by another at Navan.
 In June 2021 he raced over fences for the first time, winning a beginners' chase at Clonmel.
 Hewick raced in Britain for the first time in September 2021, coming second in a handicap chase at Perth.
 In October 2021 he won the 3m 5f Durham National at Sedgefield, ridden by conditional jockey Shane Fenelon.
 In April 2022, ridden by conditional jockey Jordan Gainford and starting as a 16/1 outsider, he won the Grade 3 Bet365 Gold Cup at Sandown, beating Musical Slave and favourite Kitty's Light by eight lengths.
 Hewick and Gainford, who had by this time lost his claim, then went on to win the Galway Plate in July 2022 before travelling to the United States to compete in the 2m 5f Grand National Hurdle Stakes at Far Hills, New Jersey.
 Ridden by Gainford and starting as 21/10 second favourite, Hewick beat Noah And The Ark by 11½ lengths to win.
 After the race, Hanlon said: "This horse is a legend and is starting to get a huge following".